 - Soften your butter thoroughly.
 You don’t want any hard clumps.

 - Mix butter, sugar, and vanilla thoroughly.
-Add flour and salt.
+Add flour, salt and chopped nuts.
 Stir until mixture is uniform.

 - Roll into one inch balls and place on ungreased baking sheet (I like to line it with parchment for easy clean up).

 - Bake 10 minutes, or until set but not browned.
 (Err on the side of underbaking.
 10 minutes is perfect for my oven.
 If you overbake, your cookies will end up crumbly and dried out.

 - While the cookies are still warm, roll in additional powdered sugar.
 Let them cool completely and then roll again.

 The dough in this recipe is pretty crumbly.
 When you finish mixing, you may be wondering what went wrong and why it’s so dry.
 Don’t worry; just press it together firmly using your hands or a cookie scoop and it will form nice, cohesive balls.

 Yes!
 Snowball cookies are a great make-ahead treat.
 Just scoop the dough into cookie balls and then flash freeze them flat on a cookie sheet (this just takes an hour or so).
 Once they are frozen, you can transfer them to a plastic bag to save space.
 Flash freezing them this way just helps the cookies not to stick to each other in the bag.